 #9 – Wild Angels

 “Wild Angels” was a fantastic ballad performed with the suggestion of a young couple to run off and make their own mark in the world.
 This is also a great song best describing Pretty Boy Floyd as a group of young rock musicians who sought to take the world by storm in a similar manner as the bank robber whom they named themselves after.
-While the Great Depression saw Pretty Boy Floyd rob banks and burn mortgage papers, some of the Americans regarded him as a hero as this act put an end to mortgage debts among homeowners that hadn’t fully paid what they owed yet.
+While the Great Depression saw Pretty Boy Floyd rob banks and burn mortgage papers, some of Americans regarded him as a hero as this act put an end to mortgage debts among homeowners who hadn’t fully paid what they owed yet.
 As fans and performers of heavy metal music, this version of Pretty Boy Floyd sought to blaze a trail of impressionable music to win over a fan base of their own.

 #8 – We Can’t Bring Back Yesterday

 From 2017’s Public Enemies album, “We Can’t Bring Back Yesterday’ served as a mark of reality whatever happened in the past is history.
 As cool as it is to bring back retro classics, what was enjoyed as youths is no longer enjoyed the exact same way as we get older.
 Regardless if this was a lyrical tale of an old romance that seemed to pass its prime or a reflection of old memories, this is a remarkable track to sink into and enjoy.
 This was actually a tribute song to Vinnie Chas as he passed away on April 6, 2010 as the group not only paid homage to Chas in this song, but the entire album as Public Enemies was really more about the mark Pretty Boy Floyd made, as individuals and as a band.